 Katelyn Gasch, is a Certified Medical Assistant in Centro Healthcare.
-She provides continuous support and monitoring of patients to and bridge the gaps in Care Coordination between patients and doctors.
+She provides continuous support and monitoring of patients to bridge the gaps in Care Coordination between patients and doctors

 I chose to become a CMA to further my education and have more hands on care with patients, because as a phlebotomist we aren’t able to do much in the ways of hands on care.